BC44/Cross-Seed-AutoDL/README.md

 	optional arguments:
 	  -h, --help            show this help message and exit -p, --parse-dir       Optional.
-Indicates whether to parse the items inside the input directory as individual releases
+Indicates whether to search for the items inside the input directory as individual releases
 	  -d delay, --delay delay
 	                        Pause duration (in seconds) between searches (default: